-If you've just been diagnosed with hepatitis C, you may worry about passing on the virus to a loved one.
-If you've had the disease for a long time without knowing it, you may dwell on every little incident in the past where you might have accidentally exposed a family member to the disease.
+If you've just been diagnosed with hepatitis C, you may wonder how you got it and worry about passing on the virus to a loved one.
+If you've had the disease for a long time without knowing it, you could dwell on every little incident in the past where you might have accidentally exposed a family member to the disease.

 It's important to remember that hepatitis C isn't easy to catch.
 If you take a few precautions, it's almost impossible to pass on the disease to someone else.

 Hepatitis C is spread only through exposure to an infected person's blood.
-It cannot be spread through:

 - Breastfeeding (unless nipples are cracked or bleeding)

 - Sharing food and water

 That means everyday contact isn’t risky.
 The odds of it spreading between people in a household are near zero.

 What Are the Chances of Getting Hepatitis C From Sex?

 Hepatitis C can spread through sexual intercourse, but it's rare.
 And it's extremely rare among monogamous couples.
 In fact, the CDC considers the risk of sexual transmission between monogamous couples so low that it doesn't even recommend using condoms.
 Also, there's no evidence that hepatitis C is spread by oral sex.
 But you should avoid sharing razors, toothbrushes, and nail clippers, and sex during menstruation.